macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 24: January 14, 2019

+**Today's Progress**: #R4D24 Preparing for a job interview!!!
+More Fibonacci katas: "Find Fibonacci last digit", "Check if a number is a part of an arbitrary fibonacci sequence" & "Fibonacci Generator" #Codewars #100DaysOfCode #javascript #freeCodeCamp.

+**Thoughts:** Rank 1,418 @ Codewars - 2 hours of study.
+I have to learn git

+## Day 23: January 13, 2019

+**Today's Progress**: #R4D22 I am in love with fibonacci series.
+JS practice with Fibonacci: "Memoized Fibonacci", "Fast Fibonacci" & "Recursion #2 - Fibonacci" #Codewars #100DaysOfCode #javascript #freeCodeCamp.

+**Thoughts:** Rank 1,426 @ Codewars - 2 hours of study.
+I have to learn git

+## Day 22: January 12, 2019

+**Today's Progress**: #R4D22 I can do the challenges in React and Redux curriculum, but I feel I do not have a clear understanding of them. #freeCodeCamp.
+JS kata tday: "All, None & Any", "Complete Fibonacci Series" & "Fibonacci Reloaded" #Codewars #100DaysOfCode #javascript.

+**Thoughts:** Rank 1,426 @ Codewars - 2 hours of study.
+I have to learn git

 ## Day 21: January 11, 2019

 **Today's Progress**: #R4D21 Started the React and Redux curriculum at #freeCodeCamp.
 Feeling motivated.
 Did these JS kata: "A Gift Well Spent", "uniq (UNIX style)" & "N-th Fibonacci" #Codewars #100DaysOfCode #javascript.